All Products

 A fully-managed dedicated gateway supports the following features:

-• Access control: You can control public and internal network access using a whitelist.
+• Access control: Control public and internal network access through a whitelist.

-• Custom domain name access: You can configure custom domain names and certificates to provide external services.
+• Custom domain name access: Configure custom domain names and certificates to provide external services.

-• Cross-account VPC access: You can allow servers in a VPC that belongs to a different account in the same region to access the EAS service through an internal network address.
+• Cross-account VPC access: Allow servers within a VPC in a different account but the same region to access EAS services through an internal network address.

-• Authoritative DNS resolution: You can use authoritative DNS resolution for the gateway domain name when you invoke the EAS service from other clouds or on-premises data centers.
-This requires a connection to the Alibaba Cloud network.
+• Authoritative DNS resolution: Use authoritative resolution for the gateway's domain name when calling EAS services from other clouds or on-premises data centers.
+This requires a network connection to be established with Alibaba Cloud.

 1.1 Create a fully-managed dedicated gateway